chenmaosheng/LeetCode/tree/BST-tree/README.md

 2, node has 2 children

-Go to right and find the minimal value in right, use it to replace node.
+Go to right subtree and find the minimal value in right subtree, use it to replace node.
 And next step is to remove the minimal value node.
-Then go to right and delete this minimal value
+Then go to right subtree and delete this minimal value